Lung Transplant

 Unique Clinical Expertise

-Our lung transplant specialists have over two decades of experience in successfully managing patients with advanced lung disease.
-UH Cleveland Medical Center is a distinguished site for lung transplantation, with certification by the Centers for Medicare & Medicaid Services (CMS).
+Our lung transplant specialists bring more than two decades of experience caring for patients with advanced lung disease.
+UH Cleveland Medical Center is a nationally recognized lung transplant center, certified by the Centers for Medicare & Medicaid Services (CMS).

 Best Treatment Options